 | 1 | Calculate own age in Earth days | Unit conversion, multiplication |

-| 2 | Look up orbital period of assigned planet | Reading scientific data |
+| 2 | appearance up orbital period of assigned planet | analyzing clinical data |

-| 3 | Divide days lived by orbital period | Division, result interpretation |
+| 3 | Divide days lived by means of orbital length | department, end result interpretation |

-| 4 | Share result with class | Collaborative data building |
+| 4 | percentage result with class | Collaborative facts constructing |

-| 5 | Plot age vs. orbital period on graph | Data visualization, pattern recognition |
+| 5 | Plot age vs. orbital period on graph | facts visualization, pattern recognition |

-| 6 | Derive Kepler's pattern from the graph | Inductive reasoning, mathematical modeling |
+| 6 | Derive Kepler's sample from the graph | Inductive reasoning, mathematical modeling |

-The Broader Lesson: All Measurement Is Relative to a Reference Frame
+The broader Lesson: All measurement Is Relative to a Reference frame